 In this case, we went full-on funfetti with white chocolate ganache colored bright party-pink, but you can follow the exact same method using dark chocolate if you prefer.

-Bring on the glaze
+Bring On the Glaze

 - Chilled cake covered in buttercream or fondant (The chilled part's important here, so keep it in the fridge until you're ready to get glazing)

-- Heavy cream (aka whipping cream)
+- Heavy cream (or whipping cream)

 - White or dark chocolate